ericvera/whatnow/README.md

 5. Define terminal states as `null` handlers
 6. Handle errors appropriately in the `onError` callback
 7. Always provide complete state/context objects when making updates
+8. Avoid optional properties in state/context objects since they will be completely overwritten on updates

 # API Reference